leiwang758/GroceryGo/README.md

 # Project structure

-- Files: json files that have the price and sales info, and checkout list
+- Files: json files that have the price and sales info, and checkout list.
-- Models: all data entities
+- Models: all data entities.
-- Services: services for processing data
+- Services: services for processing data.

 # Design Choice